The Ultimate In Birding Tours

 What makes the Birdquest Central Peru tour special?
 Firstly the Birdquest tour itinerary is the most comprehensive birding tour to the region and turns up more endemics and other regional specialities than any other tour.
 Secondly, we have a smaller group size than most other tours to the area, a real benefit for our guests.

 Accommodation & Road Transport: The hotels/lodges are comfortable and of a good or medium standard.
-It is likwely we will stay in rather more rustic community-based accommodation for one night while exploring the Satipo road.
-Road transport is by small coach and roads are variable in quality (rough in some areas).
+It is likely we will stay in rather more rustic community-based accommodation for one night while exploring the Satipo road.
+Road transport is by minibus/passenger van and roads are variable in quality (rough in some areas).

 Walking: The walking effort during our Central Peru birding tour is mostly easy or moderate, but there are two or three optional fairly strenuous hikes.